Floth 69 Robertson Street

 At the Area Plan level, the Lambrick Avenue route has been identified as a pedestrian and cycle corridor in the Palmerston Eastern Suburbs Area Plan and the Area Plan planning principles identify that arterial roads should support shaded pedestrian and cycle networks.

-The new route provides a 2.5 metre wide shared path which links with major north-south path routes to and from Palmerston including Roystonea Aveune and Farrar Boulevard.
+The new route provides a two-and-a-half-metre-wide shared path which links with major north-south path routes to and from Palmerston including Roystonea Aveune and Farrar Boulevard.
 To the east, the path connects with a new signalised pedestrian crossing across the Stuart Highway providing a link to the Howard Springs shared path, another Senior School and the Howard Springs community.

 Wayfinding signage has been installed along the route in accordance with Austroads guidelines for bicycle wayfinding.
 Prior to the opening of the path and the new signalised pedestrian crossing at the Stuart Highway, road safety education sessions were provided by the Department’s Road Safety Team at both the schools located near the path to reinforce key road safety messages for students.